RQC-HU/dirac_caspt2/README.md

 nroot       : the number of roots selectroot  : which root do you want to obtain totsym      : total symmetry (ex.
-5 for Ag in C2h closed shell) ncore       : the number of core orbital nbas        : the number of basis set diracver    : DIRAC version end         : The identifier at the end of the input file
+5 for Ag in C2h closed shell) diracver    : DIRAC version end         : The identifier at the end of the input file